A Collection of Information in English

 Basic income shall help to eliminate poverty and social hardship, to increase individual freedoms and to sustainably improve prospects of personal development for each individual and social and cultural conditions in society. (see here) *

 - was founded in 2004.

 - is an association of people and organizations that advocate a basic income with its four precisely defined criteria.

-- is an organization with members, statutes, democratic structures and a transparent way of working.
+- is an organization with members (April 2020: 5.391 individuals, 134 organizations), statutes, democratic structures and a transparent way of working.

 - is committed to social and political activities promoting the introduction of a basic income, including educational and public relations work, services to the basic income movement, and scientific discussions and political action, such as

 - organizing parliamentary evenings and publicizing the network’s positions on parliamentary activities.

 - releasing press statements about political events.